 Known by the name of Chazzan in Jewish community, a Cantor is someone who is well trained in the musical choirs and elements of the religion, and is basically an ‘overseer’.
 A Cantor's main duty is to lead the congregation in prayer in association with the Rabbi.

-Modern day Cantors, especially the conservative and reform Jewish are generally trained in Cantorial schools to become an ordained clergy, with an in-depth knowledge about prayer services.
+Modern day Cantors, especially the conservative and reform Jewish are generally trained in Cantorial schools and become an ordained clergy, with an in-depth knowledge about prayer services.
 Sometimes they act as both Rabbi and Cantor.

 Apart from leading the prayer services, a Cantor typically has a number of responsibilities that may vary from one synagogue to the other.
-This is generally applicable to Conservative and Reform Jewish Worlds.
+This is generally applicable to Conservative and Reform synagogues.
 Their duties include leading life-cycle events, working with the choir, teaching members how to participate in prayer services and teaching bat/bar mitzvah boys and girls to read from the holy book of Torah.